ska-sa/katgpucbf/doc/qualification.rst

 Qualification framework
 =======================
-While the unit tests ensure that individual pieces of the correlator work correctly, the qualification tests ensure that the system as a whole functions correctly and meets requirements.
+While the unit tests ensure that individual pieces of the CBF work correctly, the qualification tests ensure that the system as a whole functions correctly and meets requirements.
 In software engineering terms these are integration tests.